Cycling The Wicklow Mountains: 2 Loop Routes from Dublin To Wicklow

 Dublin is a logical starting point for many Irish cycling trips, both because it’s a must-see city while you’re vacationing in Ireland and because it’s likely where you’ll be flying or boating into anyway.
 Before you get going on your cycling journey, there’s a lot to see and do in Dublin, consider also the option of a north escapade to visit the archeological site of Newgrange, one of the oldest buildings still standing in Europe.

 You’ll want to see some of the main sites, such as St. Patrick’s Cathedral and St. Stephen’s Green, as well as the beautiful Phoenix Park and the historic Dublin Castle.
-You may also want to find some ways beyond sightseeing to entertain yourself, such as ducking into one of the famous town pubs or touring the Old Jameson Distillery, which is certainly a favorite activity amount tourists.
+You may also want to find some ways beyond sightseeing to entertain yourself, such as ducking into one of the famous town pubs or touring the Old Jameson Distillery, which is certainly a favorite activity among tourists.

 From Dublin, you’ll want to head to Blessington on the first leg of your journey.
 This is merely an A to B route, starting on O’Connell Street Lower in Dublin and following mostly side streets out of town before following N81 between the two towns.
 The trip can be done in less than two hours, and though there can be traffic it’s a manageable route.